Sarah: Renormalization Group Equations

-All entries of this arrays are three dimensional: The first entry is the name of the parameter, the second the one-loop \(\beta\)-function and the third one the two loop \(\beta\)-function. \paragraph*{GUT normalization} The gauge couplings of \(U(1)\) gauge groups are often normalized at the GUT scale.
+All entries of this arrays are three dimensional: The first entry is the name of the parameter, the second the one-loop \(\beta\)-function and the third one the two loop \(\beta\)-function. \paragraph*{GUT normalization} The gauge couplings of \(U(1)\) gauge groups are often normalized at the GUT scale with respect to a specific GUT group.
 Therefore, it is possible to define for each gauge coupling the GUT-normalization by the corresponding entry in the parameters file.
-See sec.~\ref{sec:ParameterFile} for more information.
+See sec.~\ref{sec:ParameterFile} for more information. \\

 Generally, the results contain sums over the generation indices of the particles in the loop. \SARAH always tries to write them as matrix multiplications, in order to shorten the expressions.
 Therefore, new symbols are introduced: \begin{enumerate} \item \verb"MatMul[A,B,C,...][i,j]": \((A B C \dots)_{i,j}\).
 Matrix multiplication, also used for vector-matrix and vector-vector multiplication. \item \verb"trace[A,B,C,...]": \(\mbox{Tr}(A B C \dots)\).
-Trace of a matrix or product of matrices. \item \verb"Adj[M]": \(M^\dagger\).
+Trace of a matrix or of a product of matrices. \item \verb"Adj[M]": \(M^\dagger\).
 Adjoint of a matrix \item \verb"Tp[M]": \(M^T\).
-Transposed of a matrix \end{enumerate} \paragraph*{Remarks} Some remarks about the output: \begin{enumerate} \item To differ between generation and other indices during the calculation, \verb"Kronecker[i,j]" is used for generation indices instead of \verb"Delta[i,j]". \item The results for the scalar masses are simplified by using abbreviations for often appearing traces.
-The definition of the traces are saved in the array \verb"TraceAbbr". \item If the model contains parameters with three indices, matrix multiplication is automatically switched off. \end{enumerate} \paragraph*{Examples} \begin{enumerate} \item {\bf \(\beta\)-function of Yukawa coupling} The Yukawa couplings of the MSSM are saved in \verb"BetaYijk".
+Transposed of a matrix \end{enumerate} \paragraph*{Remarks} Some remarks about the output: \begin{enumerate} \item To differ between generation and other indices during the calculation, \verb"Kronecker[i,j]" is used for generation indices instead of \verb"Delta[i,j]". \item The results for the scalar masses are simplified by using abbreviations for often appearing traces, see also Ref.~\cite{Martin:1993zk}.
+The definition of the traces are saved in the array \verb"TraceAbbr". \item If the model contains parameters with three indices, matrix multiplication is automatically switched off and the results are given as sum over the involved indices.
+In addition, these expressions are simplified by replacing a parameter with three indices by a sum of parameters with two indices.
+The $\beta$ function in this form a saved in {\tt NAME <> 3I} with {\tt NAME} stands for the standard array containing the RGEs. \end{enumerate} \paragraph*{Examples} \begin{enumerate} \item {\bf \(\beta\)-function of Yukawa coupling} The Yukawa couplings of the MSSM are saved in \verb"BetaYijk".
 The first entry consists of

 i.e. this entry contains the \(\beta\)-functions for the electron Yukawa coupling.
 The corresponding one-loop \(\beta\)-function is

 The two-loop \(\beta\)-function is saved in \verb"BetaYijk[[1,3]]" but we skip it here because of its length. \item {\bf \(\beta\)-function of soft-breaking masses and abbreviations for traces} The soft-breaking mass of the selectron is the first entry of \verb"Betam2ij"